cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 ### Class discovery

-In addition to the above restrictions, the FIA uses a hardcoded SPARQL query to ask the KG what classes the received A-Box IRI belongs to.
-In essence, the query asks what `rdf:type` the A-Box IRI has, and what the super class of any returned T-Box IRI is, producing a list of the class hierarchy all the way up to `rdf:Resource`.
-It has been written in a way that uses all of the Blazegraph and Ontop endpoints within the stack, to be robust to the A-Boxes and T-Boxes being stored separately.
+In addition to the above restrictions, the FIA uses a hardcoded SPARQL query to ask the KG what classes the received ABox IRI belongs to.
+In essence, the query asks what `rdf:type` the ABox IRI has, and what the super class of any returned TBox IRI is, producing a list of the class hierarchy all the way up to `rdf:Resource`.
+It has been written in a way that uses all of the Blazegraph and Ontop endpoints within the stack, to be robust to the ABoxes and TBoxes being stored separately.

 If the query fails to return any results, then the FIA will not function; developers may need to update their triples/mapping until at least one of the queries does return something.